xw310/CS520/Colorization/readme.txt

-colorization on gray scale pictures
+colorization on gray scale pictures (refer to an open source project)